-The ACECs identified in the 1984 GSRA RMP contain typical values for protection under ACEC designation.
+The ACECs identified in the 1988 GSRA RMP contain typical values for protection under ACEC designation.
 These include the Blue Hill Archaeological District (4,718 acres); the Glenwood Springs Debris Flow Hazard Zone (6,675 acres); the Bull Gulch (6,714) and Deep Creek (2,470) scenic areas; and the Lower Colorado River Cooperative Management Area, protecting riverine and fisheries values from New Castle to DeBeque.

 BLM's process for nominating and evaluating potential ACECs involves compiling a list of areas nominated for designation and then evaluating each nominated area in terms of the ACEC relevance and importance criteria.
 Nominations may come from BLM staff, other governmental agencies, or members of the public.
-For the Roan Plateau planning process, BLM staff compiled a list of potential ACECs by reviewing resource inventories for the area, records of the CNHP, CDOW species of concern, and nominations from the Colorado Wilderness Network.
-The complete evaluation of these areas is provided in the Roan Plateau RMP Amendment Evaluation of Proposed Areas of Critical Environmental Concern (BLM 2002d).
+For the Roan Plateau planning process, BLM staff compiled a list of potential ACECs by reviewing resource inventories for the area, records of the Colorado Natural Heritage Program, CDOW species-of-concern, and nominations from the Colorado Wilderness Network.
+The complete evaluation of these areas is reported in the Roan Plateau RMP

+Amendment Evaluation of Proposed Areas of Critical Environmental Concern (BLM 2002c).